Novel (ages 8-12)

 14. What does your office look like?
 This.
 It's the reason I bought this house.

 15. When will they make Chess Rumble/Ghetto Cowboy/ Yummy into a movie?
 Can I star in it?
-Uh, maybe someday, though any movie that gets made is a bit of a miracle.
+Ghetto Cowboy has been optioned by a bigtime Hollywood producer and hopes to film in 2018.
+But we'll see.
+Any movie that gets made is a bit of a miracle.
 I wouldn't get my hopes up about the starring in it part.

 16. Do you do school visits?
 Yes!
 See my School Visit page for details.